Self esteem issues are the number one problem of all the people I have seen over the years as a Toronto therapist

 How I Help People Improve Their Self-Esteem

-1/ Understanding the Origins of their low self-esteem – Because self-esteem originates in childhood I help the person to understand how their childhood contributed to their self-esteem difficulties.
+1/ I help the person to understand how their childhood contributed to their self-esteem difficulties.

-2/ Building Self-Awareness/Mindfulness – Self-esteem is connected to our feelings about ourselves and others.
+2/ Building Self-Awareness/Mindfulness – Self-esteem issues are connected to our feelings about ourselves and others.
 In order to begin the process of building self-esteem it is necessary to be able to listen to, and understand our feelings.

-3/ Developing Resources – I help a person to find resources that can build up their self-esteem.
+3/ Developing Resources – I help a person to find resources that can build up their self-esteem level.
 This can include such things as improving self-care, developing positive relationships and learning new ways of relating to the self.